JonnyBanana/Codebug_BTC_RealTime_Price/README.md

 https://codebug-tether.readthedocs.io/en/latest/

-Have also a pdf in the "doc" folder.\12
+Have also a pdf in the "doc" folder.

 In addition, the scripts are injected into the Codebug directly from the python shell </BR>
 and it is therefore not possible to inject the code from the web interface.